 Since $G$ is claw-free the neighbourhood of $N(v)$ only has independent sets of size $0,1,2$.
 By Tur\'an's theorem (or rather Mantel's theorem) applied to the complement of $G[N(v)]$ (which is triangle free) we know that the number of independent sets of size $2$ in $G[N(v)]$ is at most $|N(v)|^2/4\leq \Delta^2/4$.
 Therefore

 as desired. \end{proof}

 The next lemma will be used to prove our result on large girth graphs.
-As in \cite{JPR24} and \cite{procacci2024zero} the girth condition will influence the type/size of the trees appearing in the rooted tree generating function.
+As in \cite{JPR24} and \cite{procacci2024zero}, the girth condition will influence the type/size of the trees appearing in the rooted tree-generating function.

 Let us define for a graph $G$, $v\in V(G)$ and $k\in \mathbb{N}$ the set

 Let us denote the corresponding generating function as